BioinformaticsSTU/OmicsARules/README.md

 ## What is lamda3?

 Lamda3 is a new measure to indicates the significance and interest of rules.
-This measure not only use binary data, but also continuous variables to overcome the shortcoming of loss of information that other association rules mining algorithms(ARM) used to have rule-ranking measures.
+Lamda3 minimized the loss of information due to dichotomization, achieved better biological significance over other rule-ranking measures.

 <img src="img/LAMDA.png"  width="800" height="900" />